Asia featuring John Payne: John Payne in Asia

 In 1991, Downes invited John Payne to join a new lineup of the band, and together they enlisted new musicians.
 The first album with this lineup was Aqua, released in 1992.
 In addition to Downes and Payne, the album featured guest appearances by Palmer and a returning Howe.
-Palmer, committed to an ELP reunion, was able to play on just three songs and left the band before touring.
+Palmer, committed to an Emerson, Lake & Palmer reunion, was able to play on just three songs and left the band before touring.
 The live shows also featured Howe (whose presence was heavily promoted) who took the stage after the fifth song.
 Howe did not continue with the band after Aqua.

 Downes and Payne continued as Asia, releasing multiple albums, but they struggled to maintain a stable lineup around them.
 2001's Aura featured multiple guitarists, including another guest appearance from Howe and a new player Guthrie Govan.
 Among the drummers on the album was Chris Slade, who had briefly worked with the band in 1999.
 A stable touring lineup now emerged of Payne, Downes, Govan and Slade.
 This lineup went on to release Silent Nation in 2004.
 In August 2005, Slade left the group to be replaced by Jay Schellen (who had helped on some writing sessions for Silent Nation).
 After a short period of further touring, the new band started work on an album, tentatively entitled Architect of Time, which was originally planned for release in 2006.